edu-divyajot/main/README.md

 ## Subheader
 I have made these changes locally on machine

-## Branch 1 has been addded.
+## Branch 2 has been addded.

-There are two branches
+Branch 2 has been addded.